StratoDem/strato-query/docs/vba-examples.md

 ### [Installation and usage](#installation-and-usage)

-Download the sample Excel file with a macro that hits the StratoDem Analtyics API to query data around a latitude-longitude pair ([download here](https://github.com/StratoDem/strato-query/raw/master/StratoDem_API_Template.xlsm)).
+Download the sample Excel file with a macro that hits the StratoDem Analytics API to query data around a latitude-longitude pair ([download here](https://github.com/StratoDem/strato-query/raw/master/StratoDem_API_Template.xlsm)).

 ### [Authentication](#authentication)